devedge/merkle-tree-gen/README.md

 });
 ```

-Currently under development.
-This will generate a Merkle Tree object from a file or an array.
-For the array, if the elements in the array is a list of hashes, they will be used as the leaves in the Merkle Tree.
-Otherwise, each element will be hashed to become a leaf.
 <br><br>
-Once the basic implementation is done, proofs and verification methods will be added.

-<br><br><br>
 An example Merkle Tree object generated from a 2.6 MiB file, using SHA-256 and hashing every 1 MiB of the file
 ```json
 {